How To Find Velocity On A Position Time Graph: Step-by-Step Guide

 Feature What It Means How to Extract Velocity

 Sharp corner Velocity changes abruptly; the slope is different on each side.
-State “velocity not defined” and, if required, give the velocities immediately before and after the jump.
+Measure the slope on each side separately, using the method described above.
+Report two velocities, one just before and one just after the corner.

-Flat segment The object is momentarily at rest.
-Day to day, The instantaneous velocity at the exact moment of the jump is undefined.
+Flat segment The object is momentarily at rest. Δy = 0 → velocity = 0.
 Verify that the horizontal run is non‑zero; a zero‑run segment would be a plotting error.

 Recognizing these patterns prevents you from forcing a single slope onto a region where the physics (or the experimental setup) tells you a single value does not exist.